OpenMDAO/OpenMDAO1/openmdao/docs/getting-started/install.rst

 .. note::

     One of our developers wrote his own test runner, called `testflo <https://github.com/naylor-b/testflo>`_.
-It is light weight
+It is lightweight,
     and it can run tests in parallel on multi-core processors.
-It's still a bit experimental, but the OpenMDAO dev team uses instead of nosetest because its faster.
+It's still experimental, but the OpenMDAO dev team uses testflo instead of nosetest because testflo is faster.